Executive Cyber Security Awareness Training Course

 - Grasp fundamental concepts of security, IT security, and secure coding

-- Identify web vulnerabilities beyond the OWASP Top Ten and learn how to mitigate them
+- Identify web vulnerabilities beyond the OWASP Top Ten and learn strategies to mitigate them

 - Master the use of various security features within the .NET development environment

-- Acquire practical knowledge for utilizing security testing tools
+- Acquire practical expertise in utilizing security testing tools

-- Gain insight into recent vulnerabilities affecting .NET and ASP.NET
+- Stay informed about recent vulnerabilities in .NET and ASP.NET

 - Access resources and further reading materials on secure coding practices